(or How I came to be a blockchain blogger)

 The journey.
 I cut my teeth in business at OC&C Strategy Consultants in London.
-That’s where I learnt the ropes of consulting, something I now put to good use running my own blockchain consulting business.
+That’s where I learnt the ropes of consulting, something I put to good use running my own blockchain consulting business in 2015 and 2016.
 After exploring that for a while, a journey that took me from City offices to repairing container ships in a dockyard in Guangdong, I decided to have a go at banking.
 My first stop was market-making in foreign exchange as a G10 spot trader at Barclays Capital also in London, which turned out to be a fantastic foundation for understanding market dynamics.
 My next stop after Barclays Capital was Credit Suisse, where I translated between developer-speak and trader-speak to make sure that the software we developed was actually helpful to the people using it.

 The challenge.
 So how did I end up leaving a nice stable job at a big bank for the wild west of bitcoin?
 It wasn’t an easy decision in 2013, as blockchain technology was very new and the only application of it was bitcoin.
 I had become mildly obsessed with bitcoin while at Credit Suisse and when the opportunity to attend a Singapore bitcoin conference arose, I took a day off and went.
 It was there I first met team at itBit (now Paxos), and the mild obsession turned into a career.

 The obsession.
 Since that pivotal decision all those years ago (in bitcoin-years, which are a bit like dog-years), I have had a license to feed my obsession.
-I’m currently a FinTech mentor at Startup Bootcamp FinTech and I was the founding President of ACCESS – the Association of Crypto Currency Enterprises and Startups, Singapore.
+I was a FinTech mentor at Startup Bootcamp FinTech and I was the founding President of ACCESS – the Association of Crypto Currency Enterprises and Startups, Singapore.
 And I get to write about blockchains all the time.

 I still love blockchains.
-I have come to believe that distributed ledgers can make a difference, will impact how we do business across all industries.
-I now take everything I’ve learned about business, financial services, technology and blockchains and I distill it into something useful for you.
+I have come to believe that distributed ledgers can make a difference and will impact how we do business across all industries.
+I now take everything I’ve learned about business, financial services, technology and blockchains and I distill it into something (hopefully) useful for you.